 Customers also expect that companies align with their own ethical views.
 Often, customers will pay a premium to shop from an organization with a good reputation for ESG management.

 A lack of ESG risk management can damage an organization’s reputation, market value, and revenues.
 On the other hand, robust ESG risk management can help the company improve public relations and its image with relevant and timely press releases featuring its ESG efforts.

 In sum, companies must keep an eye on the various ESG factors, concerns, and risks to minimize financial, regulatory, and reputational damage while protecting brand integrity.

 As investors and regulatory bodies demand information on sustainability and social responsibility practices, organizations must track and gather ESG performance data.
-This data needs to be published in reports based on established reporting standards dictated by SEC, NASDAQ, the Fed, and others.
+This data needs to be published in reports based on established reporting standards dictated by the SEC, the European Union, banking regulators, and others.

 How to Integrate ESG Risks Into Your Risk Management Framework